LIONS FOUNDATION OF CANADA DOG GUIDES

 However, they’re not the only ones.
 Before choosing to adopt or buy one of these breeds you should know about the potential health problems they can be born with.
 Health problems can start affecting dogs while they’re puppies, adolescent dogs or adult dogs.

 If you own one of these breeds (including the ones we’ll discuss below) it’s important to be aware of health issues that could affect your dog.
-Any changes in behaviour or physical appearance should be discussed with your vet.
+Any changes in behaviour or physical appearance should be discussed with your veterinarian.

 Tests can rule out or confirm issues and if necessary your veterinarian should recommend a plan to manage the symptoms and reduce complications.